Training program for cross-country skiing: Become a better skier

 Strength training for skiers

-Hans Christer Holund makes a surprise revelation regarding his strength training.
+Hans Christer Holund makes a surprise revelation when it comes to his own strength training.
 Click here to listen to him talk about this in the podcast.

 How heavy should you lift?
 According to Holund and Skinstad, this depends on how strong you are already.
-They recommend adding a little extra weight if you are light.
-If you’re a big and strong person, it’s enough to exercise with your body weight.
+If you are light and weak, they recommend adding a little extra weight.
+If you’re already big and strong, it’s enough to just exercise with your own body weight.

 Both agree that strength training should not come at the expense of the key sessions in the program.